federicobottarelli/goodreads_kaggle/README.md

  Things To Do:
- - [ ] to perform lemmatization implement a method to tokenize in sentences.
+ - [ ] to perform lemmatization implement a method to tokenize in sentences (can improve performance because is possible parallelize POS-tagging).
  - [ ] try a simple model to classify
- - [ ]